5 Best Runs in Monterey

 As you reach the Cannery Row area, you'll have intermittent sweeping views of the harbor while you pace by some of Monterey's most popular restaurants and historic cannery buildings.
 At the Monterey Bay Aquarium, the path curves gently to the left, skirting the ticket line and heading back toward the coast.

-On a clear day, you'll see all the way to Santa Cruz as you run the final mile toward your turn-around point.
+On a clear day, you'll see to Santa Cruz as you run the final mile toward your turn-around point.
 Need a breather before you head back?
 The park benches at Lovers Point Park offer great views of the kayakers launching from the beach below.

 Military Hill Run (7.3 mile loop)